tart-telescope/tart_website/blog/2023-10-19-first-tart-workshop/index.md

 * Namibia
 * Zambia

-Delegates from each of these partner nations were present at the workshop.
+Delegates from each of these partner nations were present at the workshop, along with astronomers from Italy, Portugal, South Africa and further afield.

 ## The TART logo